hiralpatel91/Travel-Management/Readme.md

 -Use Built in decoratores for user login
 -In models Use Inheritance,abstract method, class and static method, magic method.
 -Use Forms for validate data
+-apply Pagination in all pages which contains tables

 URLs: